 As with any type of portfolio structuring, attempting to reduce risk and increase return could, at certain times, unintentionally reduce returns.
+Rebalancing your portfolio may create tax consequences on the taxable portion.

 Russell Investments is the operating name of a group of companies under common management, including Russell Investments Canada Limited.